 2.9.
 Contribution to the share capital

-To become a member, a user reads and accepts the Statutes of the cooperative and makes a unique and returnable contribution to the capital of the cooperative femProcomuns, of €10 or more as a voluntary contribution.
+To become a member, a user reads and accepts the Social Statutes and the rest of the societary documentation of the cooperative and makes a unique and returnable contribution to the capital of the cooperative femProcomuns, of €10 as a obligatory social capital or more as a non-refundable voluntary contribution.

 2.9.
 Espai limitat

 Les usuàries tenen un espai limitat per emmagatzemar les seves dades en els sistemes de CommonsCloud.
 Per augmentar aquest espai, s’ofereixen diferents nivells de quotes de servei.